stpbmb/vinco/windsurf_docs/activeContext.md

 4. Add organization-specific settings and preferences
 5. Create organization management views (invite users, manage roles)
 6. Add audit logging for organization-related actions
+7. Monitor the application logs for any unexpected behavior
+8. Consider adding automated tests for organization context handling
+9. Document the new organization context flow for other developers

 ## Design Patterns
 - Using wine-themed colors (wine-600, wine-700) for primary actions